Monitoring

 What is Netdata?

-Netdata, an open-source, free, and preconfigured monitoring platform, delivers a high-fidelity, real-time solution to collect metrics for infrastructure monitoring and troubleshooting.
-It is optimized to be operational out of the box with zero configuration required, making it a desirable tool for many system administrators, DevOps engineers, and developers for data collection and system metrics.
+Netdata, an open-source, free, and preconfigured monitoring platform.
+It provides real-time solution to collect metrics for infrastructure monitoring and troubleshooting.
+Out of the box it doesn’t require any configuration with zero configuration required, and makes it easy to get up and running for system administrators, DevOps engineers, and developers.

-Its role is comprehensive, covering various aspects, from systems, hardware, and containers to applications.
-It can collect thousands of valuable metrics and operational across your entire infrastructure, whether on physical servers, virtual servers, containers, or even IoT devices.
+It can collect data from physical servers, virtual servers, containers, or even IoT devices.
 Netdata recently added support for Windows systems along with the existing Linux systems support.

 You can learn more about Netdata at the official site here:

-Expanding beyond individual nodes, Netdata Cloud provides a hosted web interface for an aggregated, real-time overview of your entire infrastructure.
-It connects securely to your Netdata Agents and routes your requests intelligently to the most relevant agents based on stored metadata.
-This seamless process ensures you always have the most accurate metrics at your fingertips.
+Netdata Cloud provides a hosted web interface for an aggregated, real-time overview of your entire infrastructure.
+It connects to your Netdata Agents and routes your requests to the most relevant agents based on stored metadata.

 Pro and Business Plans